Papaver alpinum

-Papaver alpinum, the Alpine poppy or dwarf poppy, is a poppy found in the Alps.

-This species includes several sub-species, four of which are found in Austria.
+Papaver alpinum, synonym Oreomecon alpina, the Alpine poppy or dwarf poppy, is a poppy found in the Alps.
+The circumscription of the species varies considerably.
+In some treatments, the species is one of a group of related species, and includes several subspecies, four of which are found in Austria.
+In other treatments, it includes species that have been treated as separate, and has at most one subspecies.

 Description

-A short, upright, hairy perennial with leaves one to two odd pinnate.
-Grows to a height of 5 to 20 cm, with several upright and hairy stems.
+The Alpine poppy is a short, upright, hairy perennial with odd-pinnate leaves.
+The flower grows to a height of 5 to 20 cm, with several upright and hairy stems.
 As with all poppy species, a latex is produced.
 The feathery leaves are arranged in a ground hugging rosette.

-The flowers are hermaphroditic and are radially symmetric with a diameter of up to 5 cm.
+The flowers are hermaphroditic and radially symmetric, with a diameter of up to 5 cm.
 The fragrant flowers do not have nectar, but produce pollen.
 The flowering period is from July to August.

-All alpine poppy sub-species have a strong taproot and make a good rockery plant.
-To help secure the plant, the root hairs are angled upwards.
+All Alpine poppy subspecies have a strong taproot and make a good rockery plant.
+The root hairs are angled upwards, which helps secure the plant.

 Subspecies

-Rhaetian Alps poppy (P. alpinum subsp. rhaeticum) has light yellow to orange petals and feathery foliage is found in the Central and Southern Alps.
-In Austria, it is scattered around Carinthia, Styria and Salzburg, in Switzerland allegedly only in the Engadin.
+The Rhaetian Alps poppy (P. alpinum subsp. rhaeticum) has light yellow to orange petals and feathery foliage, and is found in the Central and Southern Alps.
+In Austria, it is scattered around Carinthia, Styria and Salzburg; in Switzerland, it has only been found in the Engadin.